 The Ontario Teachers Pension Plan Board (Teachers) follows similar practice.
 Its website publishes its investment policy as well as conflict of interest and code of conduct policies governing its employees, officers and directors.
 Its chief executive, Claude Lamoureux, has been a leader in calling for improved corporate governance.
 In a recent speech he noted that less than 40 percent of TSE-listed companies even bother to report their compliance with the Exchange's voluntary guidelines and cited Nortel and JDS Uniphase as examples of board laxity.
-He made eleven proposals regarding corporate governance and urged other institutional investors to join the Ontario Teachers in acting on them.170 His proposals were as follows:
+He made eleven proposals regarding corporate governance and urged other institutional investors to join the Ontario Teachers in acting on them.
+170 His proposals were as follows:

 - 1. Fiduciaries (mutual funds, banks, insurance companies and pension funds) should report how they vote the shares they hold to those for whom they invest.
-(To this end, Teachers publishes on its website how it intends to vote on each item in upcoming general meetings.) - 2.
-Corporations should report the results of shareholder votes within one day of the annual general meeting. - 3.
-Governance committees should seek the active involvement of institutional investors in recruiting independent directors. - 4.
-Directors should be required to invest their own money in the companies they govern. - 5.
-Boards should meet regularly in the absence of management. - 6.
-Accounting standards should be high rather than merely convenient.
-(Elsewhere in the speech Lamoureux bemoaned people's willingness to be dazzled by pro forma numbers while ignoring generally accepted accounting principles (GAAP).) - 7.
-Press releases should be based on GAAP and be approved by audit committees. - 8.
-Disclosure documents should be written in language accessible to laymen. - 9.
-Auditors should not be allowed to earn other fees of any kind from the companies they audit. - 10.
-Tax laws should make share ownership and options neutral. - 11.
-Options should be charged on the statement of profit and loss; to this end, Teachers is asking other pension funds to join in writing to every TSE-listed company to ask that this be done voluntarily.
+(To this end, Teachers publishes on its website how it intends to vote on each item in upcoming general meetings.) - Corporations should report the results of shareholder votes within one day of the annual general meeting. - Governance committees should seek the active involvement of institutional investors in recruiting independent directors. - Directors should be required to invest their own money in the companies they govern. - Boards should meet regularly in the absence of management. - Accounting standards should be high rather than merely convenient.
+(Elsewhere in the speech Lamoureux bemoaned people's willingness to be dazzled by pro forma numbers while ignoring generally accepted accounting principles (GAAP).) - Press releases should be based on GAAP and be approved by audit committees.